estruyf/blog-content/content/posts/2023-03-27-managing-my-hugo-website-with-a-content-and-asset-submodule.md

 ### Update the page folders and public folder

 In my `frontmatter.json` file, I had to update the `frontMatter.content.pageFolders` and `frontMatter.content.publicFolder` settings to include the `.frontmatter` folder.
-In my configuration it looks as follows:
+In my configuration, it looks as follows:

 {{< highlight json "linenos=table,noclasses=false" >}}
 {